-Build a safe, healthy, fair and inclusive working environment
+SDG8 Build a safe, healthy, fair and inclusive working environment

+The Group dedicates itself to achieving the target to protect labour rights and promote safe and secure working environments for all workers of SDG8.
 We protect labour rights and are committed to the abolition of child labour and elimination of all forms of forced or compulsory labour.
 We strive to maintain a safe workplace for all employees, promote economic growth and create job opportunities for the younger generations.
-Related policies such as Employment Policy and Health and Safety Policy have been implemented and are periodically reviewed with reference to industry best practices.
+Related policies such as Employment Policy and Health and Safety Policy have been implemented and are periodically reviewed with reference to the industry best practices.
 With relevant measures and policies, we are not aware of any material non-compliance with related laws and regulations and our employees enjoy work-life balance in a safe, fair and inclusive working environment.
-Please refer to the sections "Employment" and "Health and Safety" for further details.
+Please refer to the sections headed "Employment" and "Health and Safety" for further details.